The year 2023 presents new opportunities and challenges for website buyers due to the rapidly changing online landscape.

 Building a site from scratch entails a total cost of up to $30k and 18 months of your time.

-Buying an existing site will mean spending $15k – $20k but you can start earning money right now.
+Acquiring a site means purchasing it for around $15k – $20k but you can start earning money right now.

 That’s why I never build a site from scratch unless I have absolutely no other choice.